abrxeth/token/README.md

 Firstly, back up your wallet (Metamask uses seed words, which you will find in "Settings"

-To start, on the right, you will see "Add Token".
-Click it.
+To start, on the right, you will see "Add Token"

 > Click: Add Token
 >